Stochastic Reaction Networks Within Interacting Compartments with Content-Dependent Fragmentation: Non-Explosivity of Compartment Models

 Now compare the total rate of the reaction $E\to2E$ across all compartments in $N$ with the rate of the same reaction in the uncompartmentalized model $\chem_\Rate$ when that model is in state $(E(n),S(n))$.
 These two rates coincide (both are equal to $E(n)$).
 By contrast, if we compare the total rate of $E+S\to E+2S$ in $N$ with the rate of this reaction in $\chem_\Rate$ under the same substitution, the rates are no longer identical; however, the total rate in $N$ is still bounded above by $S(n)E(n)$, which is the corresponding rate in $\chem_\Rate$.

 These comparisons illustrate a general principle that, while implicit in the Lyapunov-function arguments throughout this paper and in \cite{Anderson_Howells_2023}, is worth stating explicitly:

 \begin{obs} Let $N$ be any coarse-grained compartment model with associated chemistry $\chem_\Rate$.
 If a reaction in $\chem_\Rate$ has at least one species in its source complex, then the total rate of that reaction across all compartments in $N$ is bounded above by the rate that reaction would have in the non-compartmental model evaluated at the state given by the total species counts of $N$.
 If the source complex is unimolecular, equality holds.
 For inflow reactions (those with an empty source complex), however, the situation is reversed: the inflow rate in $\chem_\Rate$ is a constant, whereas in $N$ it is that constant multiplied by the number of compartments.\footnote{In some sense, this is a modeling choice—we could instead have assumed the total inflow rate across compartments remains constant.
-Our convention follows \cite{Duso_Zechner_2020}, where reaction propensities take the form $\kappa g(x)n(x)$ with $n(x)$ denoting the number of compartments in state~$x$.
+Our convention follows \cite{Duso_Zechner_2020}, where (to use our notation) reaction propensities all take the form $\kappa g(x)n_x$ for some function $g$.
 If Conjecture \ref{conj:frag-nonexplosive} were to fail only in the presence of inflow reactions, that outcome would motivate reconsidering this particular modeling assumption.} \end{obs}

 Inflow reactions therefore accelerate as the number of compartments increases, whereas more complex reactions proceed fastest when all reactants are concentrated within a single compartment.
 In the setting of this paper, where the rate of compartment formation grows with the abundance of a species $S$, such inflows can participate in a feedback loop: an increase in $S$ leads to more compartments, which in turn amplifies the inflow (either directly through $0\to S$ or indirectly through inflow of another species that promotes $S$).
 No such loop can occur in the absence of inflow reactions.